 The lighter the frame, the better.
 Modern materials for spectacle frames – titanium is a prime example – allow the production of extremely light spectacles.
 They are not only comfortable to wear, but also ensure a better all-round fit as lighter frames tend to slip less down your nose than heavier frames.
 Semi-rimless frames with large lenses are ideal as they maximise your field of view.
 Small lenses are not suitable as they allow you to look over the top of your lenses.
 Golfers have to move their eyes constantly and rapidly from the sky to the green.
 This also means constant head movements, leading to fatigue – and to the consequences this has on your performance.

 Tip for the tint: Light to dark purple or yellow-orange tints have proven to be the best solution for enhancing contrast on green surfaces.
 These not only improve visual comfort, but also have a practical effect: depth perception is optimised and the contours of the green are clearer.
 You can better identify breaks on the green and therefore also better assess the ball trajectory.
 There are no nasty surprises, and fewer of those putts that fail to reach the hole.
-Everything in view.
+Everything is in view.
 This is only one of the reasons why experienced golfers value specially fitted golfing spectacles.

 Professionally fitted golfing spectacles ensure that the ball does not simply vanish into no man's land.
 You can follow its trajectory exactly and precisely from tee-off to landing.
 Suddenly the flag at the other end of the golf course can be seen with astounding clarity – an absolute must to ensure that can always perform at your best.
 Even minor defects in your vision can impair the coordination between your eyes and limbs, and the ball goes off on a totally different trajectory than you planned.
 The importance of perfect vision for golfers is evident right from the very start of the game: if the distance to the hole is wrongly assessed, even the best stroke is useless.
 Incidentally, the need to switch your eyes constantly from one distance to another is another typical feature of golf – from far to intermediate and then to near and back again.
 Thanks to their seamless transitions between the various ranges of vision, individually fitted spectacles for golfers guarantee perfect vision at all distances: from the hole to the score card, from the other golfers and to the course layout.
 What could be better here than one pair of spectacles for all distances?